JahodaPaul/DecisionAmbiguityRecognition/README.md

 x = hours:minutes:seconds:centiseconds representing start of section with decision ambiguity<br/>
 y = hours:minutes:seconds:centiseconds representing end of section with decision ambiguity

+### Options:
+    -k, --keep                      Keep folders with facial images divided by identity of the person.
+Each folder in folder 'Identities' will contain facial images of
+                                    one person.
+The name of the image is frame number in the video.
+    -o, --only_recognize            Detect and recognize people in video only.
+                                    Each folder in folder 'Identities' will
+                                    contain facial images of one person.
+The name of the image is frame number in the video.

 ### Requirements